Exceptional collections on isotropic Grassmannians

 \subsection{Numbers of objects}

-It turns out that the above collections contain the maximal possible number of objects.
-Recall that the rank of the Grothendieck group of $\BG/\BP$ is equal to $|\BW_\BG/\BW_\BL|$.
-In the case of the series $B$, $C$ and $D$ these ranks are given respectively by
+It turns out that the collections constructed in sections~\ref{ss-ex-1} and~\ref{ss-ex-2} contain the maximal possible number of objects.
+It is well known that the rank of Grothendieck group of $\BG/\BP$ is equal to the cardinality of $\BW_\BG/\BW_\BL$ (this rank is equal to the rank of the homology group of $X$ due to the Bruhat cell decomposition, and the homology of $X$ was computed in \cite[Prop.\ 5.2]{BGG}).
+In the case of the series $B$, $C$ and $D$ these ranks are given by

-(as was explained above, we do not need to consider the case of type $D$ and $k=n-1$ or $n$).
+where in the case of type $D$ we assume that $k \le n-2$ (as was explained before, for type $D$ we do not need to consider the case $k=n-1$ or $n$).

 \nc{\la}{\lambda}